jDataView/jBinary/README.md

 }
 ```

-**Advanced Parsing** The best part of jParser is that complicated parsing logic can be expressed within the structure.
+**Advanced Parsing** The best part of jBinary is that complicated logic can be expressed within the structure.
 It allows to parse complex files without having to split structure from parsing code.

 ```javascript
 entryHeader: {